gradle/kotlin-dsl-samples/.github/CONTRIBUTING.md

-# Contributing to Gradle Kotlin DSL
+# Contributing to Gradle Kotlin DSL Samples

-Thank you for considering making a contribution to Gradle Kotlin DSL!
-This guide explains how to setup your environment for Gradle Kotlin DSL development and where to get help if you encounter trouble.
+Thank you for considering making a contribution to Gradle Kotlin DSL Samples!
+This guide explains how to setup your environment for development and where to get help if you encounter trouble.

 ## Where is the code?